aviyadav/duckdb-v-pandas-100m-rows/README.md

 # duckdb-v-pandas-100m-rows

+Results of benchmark for 100m rows (in sec)

 | Framework | Scan   | Filter | GroupBy  | Join   |
 | --------- | -----  | ------ | -------- | -----  |